Habitual sins are problems for almost everyone. Perhaps even you! Maybe you are struggling with habitual sin and feel helpless and hopeless.

 On the other hand, you could be continuing addictions to alcohol, drugs, or gambling.

-Further, you may be persisting in struggling with inappropriate sexual relationships or viewing pornographic material.
+Further, you may persist in struggling with inappropriate sexual relationships or viewing pornographic material.
 Additionally, you may feel overwhelmed by envy, guilt, or greed.

 What’s going on?
 Many new and young believers are disappointed that they still struggle with the same old habitual sins after becoming a Christian.